lefuturiste/ssher/README.md

 # Ssher

 A cool tiny tool to save your ssh profiles and use it.

 ## Install

 ### Requirements

+This app only run on linux (altought it may be possible to run it on windows, I didn't try so far).

 This cli app require sshpass: